jsdir/datastored/docs/models.md

 #### model.create(`attributes`[, `raw`]) -> `Instance`

 Will construct a new instance of the model with `attributes`.
 If `raw` is set to `true`, `attributes` will not be passed through `input` mutation.
-If the input is invalid, errors will be merged into `model.inputErrors` and the model will be marked as invalid.
+If the input is invalid, errors will be merged into `model.errors` and the model will be marked as invalid.

 | Description         | Type       | Required | Default |
 |:--------------------|:-----------|:---------|:--------|